qcokk/IMDB-Movie-Rating-Prediction/README.md

 This project builds machine learning models using Python to predict movie ratings based on an IMDB movie dataset.

 ## Installation
-To run the code, download the ipynb file.
+To run the code, download the files and run the ipynb file.